OctopusDeploy/blog/blog/2020-05/refactor-octopus-modularity/index.md

 ### Sashimi components and one big problem

-Each Sashimi slices is contained within a [NuGet package](https://nuget.org), and it contains:
+Each Sashimi slices is contained within a NuGet package (i.e. `.nupkg`), and it contains:

 - Zipped UI files that we inject into the main user interface.
 - Server-side processing components.